Cristina Getson

 I play at the intersection of engineering, psychology, and design, and by taking personal, social, and ethical considerations into account, I design socially assistive robots to provide long-term benefits to both those who provide care and those in need of care.

-Prior to pursuing my PhD, I worked in the educational technology sector as a digital product manager, where I was involved in the creation of innovative digital applications, such as a web application tool to help teachers capture learning in the classroom, and some of the first mobile apps in early language learning and in mathematics.
+Prior to pursuing my PhD, I worked in the educational technology sector, where I was involved in the creation of innovative digital applications and some of the first mobile apps in early language learning and in mathematics.
 This experience gave me insight into how to develop and introduce new technology into a work environment, assess user acceptance, and train new users of varying abilities on how to use emerging technology.

 I am also an abstract artist, and have exhibited my work at local galleries and international art fairs.